Seagate Barracuda: Barracuda 7200.11 (2007)

 With a SATA 3 Gbit/s interface, capacities range from 160 GB to 1.5 TB.
 All models now use Perpendicular recording as standard.
 The first Barracuda generation to exclusively offer SATA and discontinue IDE options.
 Codenames are Moose (earlier revision, using 250 GB platters) and Brinks (later revision, using 333 and 375 GB platters).
 Their cache size can be 8 MB, 16 MB or 32 MB, depending on the drive model.
 Seagate announced launch of Barracuda 7200.11, along with Barracuda ES.2, on June 25, 2007.
 They were also available under Maxtor brand, the model name under this brand was DiamondMax 22.
+7200.11 was based off the Moose platform(most) and brinks (notably the 1.5TB model, 1TB model with 3 platters and 320gb slim 20mm model).
+Moose in particular suffered reliability issues from firmware in early production.
+Brinks had fewer issues in later models but many people saw 7200.11 as unreliable regardless.

 Alongside normally retailed models, a 2 TB version (model number ST32000540AS) was produced in 2009 which, while being marked on the label as Barracuda 7200.11, was actually a pre-production series of Barracuda XT drives, installed in certain models of FreeAgent, Expansion and BlackArmor external drives.
-It uses the same mechanical design (codenamed Muskie) as the 2 TB Barracuda XT and is unrelated to all other Barracuda 7200.11 models.
+It uses the same mechanical design (codenamed Muskie) as the 2 TB Barracuda XT(ramp loading) and is unrelated to all other Barracuda 7200.11 models which use Contact Start Stop parking on inner platter and a different HDA.
 Notable are also missing various international safety marks.